 - Cough or sneeze into a tissue and place it in the bin immediately.
 If you do not have a tissue, sneeze or cough into your sleeve (not your hands).

-- If you have symptoms (shortness of breath, cough, fever): stay at home!
+- If you have symptoms (see "Testing"): stay at home!
 Do not go out in public!
 Contact a doctor or healthcare facility by telephone and ask whether you should be tested.
 Read the instructions on "self-isolation" and follow them consistently.

 - Using public transport should be avoided if at all possible, especially if you are in the at-risk group.